 3-4 crimini mushrooms, stems removed and diced (about 1/2 cup)

 1 garlic clove, minced or pressed

 1/3 cup bread crumbs, plus more for garnish

 1/3 cup freshly grated parmesan, plus more for garnish

-4-5 small basil leaves, chopped
+4-5 small basil leaves, cut into ribbons

-Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees F.

 - Prepare zucchinis by slicing into halves.
 Scoop out the innards out of each zucchini half, quickly dice and reserve for later.
 Season each zucchini boat wit olive oil, salt and pepper.
 Set aside.